Polymer in water

 group PEG type 1 2 3 4 5 6 7

 Water molecules that are overlapping with the PEG must be deleted to avoid future crashing.
-Add the following line to input.lammps:
+Add the following line into input.lammps:

 delete_atoms overlap 2.0 H2O PEG mol yes